withastro/astro/.changeset/tasty-dryers-bathe.md

 Initial release!

-`@astrojs/upgrade` is an automated command-line tool to upgrade your Astro integrations.
+`@astrojs/upgrade` is an automated command-line tool for upgrading Astro and your official Astro integrations together.

 Inside of your existing `astro` project, run the following command to install the `latest` version of your integrations.